FrYakaTKoP/QuizCandyDispenser/README.md

 *sorry not ready, documentation will come soon*

 Libs:
-u8glib by oliver (Arduino Library Manager) VarSpeedServo (https://github.com/netlabtoolkit/VarSpeedServo) -> follow installation guide of the lib *TODO: Add more instructions*
+u8glib by oliver (Arduino Library Manager)